STENCIL: (3) Preparing the paper

 Method of working with modern equipment:

 Photo or scan the tile you have to use and make it the exact size.
 Draw the outlines of the tile.
 Work out how many you will need, these design needs seven, one for every color and two for light blue.
-Copy it seven times, one for each stencil, decide on the color you want to use it for and remove all the others, then mark it with its name, number and color.
+Copy it seven times, one for each stencil, decide on the color you want to use and remove all the others, then mark it with its name, number and color.
 Print each one onto a page of clear plastic file paper.
 Using a cutting pad and a very sharp, fine, razor knife cut out the parts to be stenciled.

 g) The tile stenciled and fired